cube-js/cube/docs/content/Frontend-Integrations/Real-Time-Data-Fetch.md

 menuOrder: 3
 ---

-Most of databases supported by Cube.js are retroactive.
-It means Cube.js should continuously poll for changes rather than receive updates as a subscribed listener.
-Cube.js provides a convenient way to create such polling database subscriptions on your behalf.
+Most of databases supported by Cube are retroactive.
+It means Cube should continuously poll for changes rather than receive updates as a subscribed listener.
+Cube provides a convenient way to create such polling database subscriptions on your behalf.

 ## Web Sockets

 To provide the best real-time experience it's recommended to use Web Sockets transport instead of the default http long polling.
 Web sockets on backend can be enabled using `CUBEJS_WEB_SOCKETS` environment variable:

 **.env:**